 WHAT IS PENN STATE’S RELATIONSHIP TO ITS FRATERNITIES?

-Penn State has one of the most aggressive student misconduct policies in the country.
-It is important to understand, however, that fraternities at Penn State are independent from the University.
-These groups are private organizations on private property, and self-governed, in part, by the Interfraternity Council, which is an autonomous student organization that receives advice from the Office of Fraternity and Sorority Life.
+Penn State has had one of the most aggressive student misconduct policies in the country.
+It is important to understand, however, that fraternities at Penn State have traditionally been independent from the University – as is the common model across the nation.
+These groups are private organizations on private property, and have been self-governed, in part, by the Interfraternity Council, which is an autonomous student organization that receives advice from the University’s Office of Fraternity and Sorority Life.
 At nearly every college and university that has fraternities, the ability to influence outcomes among these young adults is profoundly limited.

-The local governing councils of Penn State’s Greek-letter organizations are the Interfraternity Council (IFC) and the Panhellenic Council, which are autonomous student-led organizations that oversee fraternities and sororities at Penn State.
-While the IFC and Panhellenic are advised by staff in the University’s Office of Fraternity and Sorority Life, they are self-governing.
+The local governing councils of Penn State’s larger Greek-letter organizations are the Interfraternity Council (IFC) and the Panhellenic Council (sororities), which are autonomous student-led organizations that oversee fraternities and sororities at Penn State.
 These councils, in collaboration with national fraternity and sorority organizations, establish policies and practices related to the chapters at Penn State.

 WHAT IS THE UNIVERSITY’S STANCE ON HAZING?

 Hazing is a violation of not only University rules, but also Pennsylvania law.
 Penn State opposes hazing in any form and seeks to educate our students to avoid hazing, recognize it, and act in ways that will stop it.